-Polish classical pianist Krystian Zimerman plays Ludwig van Beethoven’s Piano Concerto No. 3 in C minor, Op.
-37. Vienna Philharmonic Orchestra (Wiener Philharmoniker) conducted by Leonard Bernstein.
+Accompanied by the Vienna Philharmonic Orchestra (Wiener Philharmoniker), the Polish classical pianist Krystian Zimerman plays Ludwig van Beethoven’s Piano Concerto No. 3 in C minor, Op.
+37. Conductor: Leonard Bernstein.

 The concerto was composed in 1800 and was first performed on 5 April 1803, and as was the custom with most of Beethoven’s works for piano, the composer himself performed as soloist on the night of the premiere.
 His Piano Concerto No. 3 was premiered alongside the oratorio Christ on the Mount of Olives and the Symphony No. 2 and, never one known for his organisational skills, Beethoven performed most of the concerto from memory – not through choice, but because he’d run out of time to transcribe the piano part!

 The concerto is scored for 2 flutes, 2 oboes, 2 clarinets in B-flat, 2 bassoons, 2 horns in E-flat, 2 trumpets in C, timpani, strings and piano soloist.

 As is standard for Classical/Romantic-era concertos, the work is in three movements: